sonata-nfv/son-install/README.md

 1. The SP database passwords are now encrypted, so you MUST create an external file "~/.ssh/.vault_pass" with the default "sonata" password

-2. You able to customize your environment by changing the SP defaults file: "roles/sp/defaults/main.yml" - eg:
+2. Customize your environment by changing the SP defaults file: "roles/sp/defaults/main.yml" - eg:

  pop: alabs